 Our existing customer base consists primarily of hospitals and medical institutions, which are typically frequent and high-volume users of genetic tests and which often pay us directly for our tests.
 We believe our relationships with these customers provide a meaningful opportunity for further growth, as we seek to deepen these relationships and drive increased ordering.
 We also believe our offering could be attractive to other types of customers, including individual physicians and other practitioners, regional medical networks, research institutions and other organizations, and we are building relationships in these new customer markets.
 Although we have devoted fewer overall resources to sales and marketing efforts than many of our competitors, we made material investments in our sales and marketing team and strategies, the global reach of our business and other aspects of our operations in recent periods, and we believe these investments could help stimulate further demand in the long-term.
-We offer tests at competitive prices, averaging approximately \$1,007 per billable test delivered in the first quarter of 2018, and at a lower cost to us than many of our competitors, averaging approximately \$600 per billable test delivered in the first quarter of 2018.
-Our volume has grown rapidly since our commercial launch, with 4,621 billable tests delivered in the first quarter of 2018, 4,422 billable tests delivered in the first quarter of 2017, and an aggregate of over 41,524 billable tests delivered to approximately 800 customers from launching our first commercial genetic tests in 2013 through March 31, 2018.
+We offer tests at competitive prices, averaging approximately \$974 per billable test delivered in the first half of 2018, and at a lower cost to us than many of our competitors, averaging approximately \$515 per billable test delivered in the first half of 2018.
+Our volume has grown rapidly since our commercial launch, with 5,700 and 10,321 billable tests delivered in the three and six months ended June 30, 2018, respectively, compared to 3,871 and 8,293 billable tests delivered in the three and six months ended June 30, 2017, respectively.
+An aggregate of over 47,224 billable tests were delivered to approximately 900 customers since launching our first commercial genetic tests in 2013 and through June 30, 2018.
 We have experienced compound quarterly growth of 8% in the number of billable tests delivered in our last eight completed fiscal quarters.
-We recorded revenue and net loss of \$4.7 million and \$1.9 million, respectively, in the first quarter of 2018, compared to revenue and net income of \$5.3 million and \$232,000, respectively, in the first quarter of 2017.
-We achieved profitability in the first three months and the first half of 2017, but we have recorded losses in all other periods since our inception.
+We recorded revenue and net loss of \$5.4 million and \$1.0 million, respectively, in the three months ended June 30, 2018, compared to revenue and net loss of \$4.6 million and \$25,000, respectively, in the three months ended June 30, 2017.
+We recorded revenue and net loss of \$10.1 million and \$3.0 million, respectively, in the six months ended June 30, 2018, compared to revenue and net loss of \$9.9 million and \$207,000 in the six months ended June 30, 2017.
+We achieved profitability in the first half of 2017, but we have recorded losses in all other periods since our inception.